-If a required non-citizen household member is unwilling or unable to provide proof of their immigration/non-citizen status they will be considered an ineligible non-citizen.
+proof of their immigration/non-citizen status they will be considered an ineligible non-citizen.
 The remaining members may be approved if they meet all eligibility requirements.

-Exception: If documentation was not requested at least ten (10) days prior to the case processing deadline and the non-citizen is otherwise eligible, assistance is approved without proof of immigration status.
+If documentation was not Exception: requested at least ten (10) days prior to the case processing deadline and the non-citizen is otherwise eligible, assistance is approved without proof of immigration status.
 If the member fails to provide proof after approval, the individual member is removed from the case.

-VERIFYING NON-CITIZEN STATUS USING THE SYSTEMATIC ALIEN VERIFICATION TO ENTITLEMENTS (SAVE) SYSTEM
+432 VERIFYING NON-CITIZEN STATUS USING THE SYSTEMATIC ALIEN VERIFICATION TO ENTITLEMENTS (SAVE) SYSTEM

-The method of verifying non-citizen status is through the Department of Homeland Security SAVE program.
-Staff can access the SAVE system through the link on the ZENworks Window.
+The method of verifying non-citizen status is through the Department of Homeland Security SAVE system.

 The SAVE system shows the date of adjustment rather than the date the individual entered the USA.
 If the individual claims an earlier date of entry into the USA, they must provide proof.
-If the individual claims to be a United States citizen, the SAVE system can verify that information as well.
-Enter the "alien number" and the system will verify citizenship.
-If you need additional information, please refer to the tutorial in the upper right hand corner of the VIS screen.
+Enter the individual's name (last, first, middle initial), date of birth, and "alien number or immigration document number", along with any other known pertinent information, and the system will verify non-citizen status or citizenship.
+If you need additional information, please refer to the tutorial in the SAVE system.

 Attempt first to verify non-citizen status during the interview using the website as the primary verification process.
-If the primary verification process cannot be used, the SAVE program will instruct you to "institute additional verification."
+If the primary verification process cannot be used, the SAVE system will instruct you to "institute additional verification."
 A small percentage of individuals will be processed immediately through additional verification without any attempts at primary verification.

 If the individual has their "A" number and other proper identification Then Enter the SAVE website and verify status.
-If the individual does not provide proof of Enter the enve website and verify status. their alien registration number during the interview and verification Then is available, pend the case for 10 days to give the household an opportunity to provide proof of the number.
+If the individual does not provide proof of their alien registration number during the interview and verification Then is available, pend the case for 10 days to give the household an opportunity to provide proof of the number.
 Initiate primary verification when proof is provided.
 TANF - If proof is not provided by the 10 th day, deny or terminate the entire household for non-cooperation.
-SNAP - If proof is not provided by the 30th day, disqualify the member for whom proof is missing, and approve any remaining eligible members. is not available because the proof of registration has been lost, instruct the individual to registration has been lost, file for a duplicate card and/or I-94 at USCIS, and provide the documentation to the district office.
+SNAP - If proof is not provided by the 30 day, disqualify the member for whom proof is missing, and approve any remaining eligible members. is not available because the proof of registration instruct the individual to has been lost, file for a duplicate card and/or I-94 at USCIS, and provide the documentation to the district office.
 Give the household 10 days to provide the required information.
 TANF - If the household does not provide proof of the number within 10 days deny or terminate the entire household.
-SNAP - If the household does not provide proof of the number by the 10 th day or by the 30th day after the application date for pending applications, disqualify the member for whom proof is missing, and approve or continue assistance for any remaining eligible members.
+SNAP - If the household does not provide proof of the number by the 10 th day or by the 30 th day after the application date for pending applications, disqualify the member for whom proof is missing, and approve or continue assistance for any remaining eligible members.
 If the I-94 or other documentation is provided, initiate primary verification.

 If documentation was not requested at least ten (10) days prior to the case processing deadline, e.g., 45th day, and the non-citizen is otherwise eligible, assistance is approved.
+If verification is not provided by the 10th day, deny or terminate the entire household for non-cooperation.